talolard/talolard.github.com/_posts/2016-08-02-tips-for-starting-with-aws-lambda.md

 1. Having to reconfigure because I forgot to set the IP address of an instance to elastic and the address went away when I stopped it (to save money)
 2. Worrying about disk space.
 Sometimes I write big temp files concurrently, sometimes I output large logs locally.
 Having AWS take care of the infrastructure lets me abuse the file system as I wish, and someone else takes care of it
 3. Running out of memory.
-This is a fine point because a single lmabda function can only use 1.5 G of memory.
+This is a fine point because a single lamabda function can only use 1.5 G of memory.
 Applications that need to hold large data sets in memory might not benefit from lambda, but applications that need to hold many small to medium sized data sets in memory or prime candidates.

 Smart Scribe works with fairly large media files and we need to store them in memory with overhead.
-Even a few concurrent users can easily lead to problems with availble memory - even with a swap file (and we hate configuring servers so we don't want one).
-Lambda garauntees that every call to my endpoints will receive the requisite amount of memory.
+Even a few concurrent users can easily lead to problems with available memory - even with a swap file (and we hate configuring servers so we don't want one).
+Lambda guarantees  that every call to my endpoints will receive the requisite amount of memory.
 That's priceless.

 ## Deployments are fast